-- 11. Educational and graduation requirements for students in foster care, homeless students, students from military families, students formerly in a juvenile court school, migrant students, and immigrant students participating in a newcomer program (Education Code 48645.7, 48853, 48853.5, 49069.5, 51225.1, 51225.2 - 12.
-Every Student Succeeds Act (Education Code 52059; 20 USC 6301 et seq.) - 13.
-Local control and accountability plan (Education Code 52075) - 14.
-Migrant education (Education Code 54440-54445) - 15.
-Physical education instructional minutes (Education Code 51210, 51222, 51223) - 16.
+- 15. Physical education instructional minutes (Education Code 51210, 51222, 51223) - 16.
 Student fees (Education Code 49010-49013) - 17.
 Reasonable accommodations to a lactating student (Education Code 222) - 18.
 Regional occupational centers and programs (Education Code 52300-52334.7) - 19.
 School plans for student achievement as required for the consolidated application for specified federal and/or state categorical funding (Education Code 64001) - 20.
 School safety plans (Education Code 32280-32289) - 21.
 School site councils as required for the consolidated application for specified federal and/or state categorical funding (Education Code 65000) - 22.
-State preschool programs (Education Code 8235-8239.1) - 23.
-State preschool health and safety issues in license-exempt programs (Education Code 8235.5) - 24.
+State preschool programs (Education Code 8207-8225) - 23.
+State preschool health and safety issues in license-exempt programs (Education Code 8212) - 24.
 Any complaint alleging retaliation against a complainant or other participant in the complaint process or anyone who has acted to uncover or report a violation subject to this policy. - 25.
 Any other state or federal educational program the Superintendent of Public Instruction or designee deems appropriate

-The Board recognizes that alternative dispute resolution (ADR) can, depending on the nature of the allegations, offer a process to reach a resolution to the complaint that is acceptable to all parties.

-ADR such as mediation may be offered to resolve complaints that involve more than one student and no adult.
+The Board recognizes that alternative dispute resolution (ADR) can, depending on the nature of the allegations, offer a process for resolving a complaint in a manner that is acceptable to all parties.
+An ADR process such as mediation may be offered to resolve complaints that involve more than one student and no adult.
 However, mediation shall not be offered or used to resolve any complaint involving sexual assault or where there is a reasonable risk that a party to the mediation would feel compelled to participate.
 The Superintendent or designee shall ensure that the use of ADR is consistent with state and federal laws and regulations.